Cultural Revolution: End of the year

 On 5 October, the Central Military Commission and the PLA's Department of General Political Tasks directed military academies to dismiss their classes to allow cadets to become more involved in the Cultural Revolution.
 In doing so, they were acting on Lin Biao's 23 August 1966 for "three month turmoil" in the PLA.

 In Macau, rioting broke out during the 12-3 incident.
 The event was prompted by the colonial government's delays in approving a new wing for a CCP elementary school in Taipa.
 The school board illegally began construction, but the colonial government sent police to stop the workers.
 Several people were injured in the resulting melee.
-On December 3, 1966, two days of rioting occurred in which hundreds were injured and six to eight were killed, leading to a total clampdown by the Portuguese government.
+On 3 December 1966, two days of rioting occurred in which hundreds were injured and six to eight were killed, leading to a total clampdown by the Portuguese government.
 The event set in motion Portugal's de facto abdication of control over Macau, putting Macau on the path to eventual absorption by China.

 By the beginning of 1967, a wide variety of grassroots political organizations had formed.
 Beyond Red Guard and student rebel groups, these included poor peasant associations, workers' pickets, and Mao Zedong Thought study societies, among others.
 Communist Party leaders encouraged these groups to "join up", and these groups joined various coalitions and held various cross-group congresses and assemblies.

 1967: Seizure of power

 Mass organizations coalesced into two factions, the radicals who backed Mao's purge of the Communist party, and the conservatives who backed the moderate party establishment.
 The "support the left" policy was established in January 1967.
-Mao's policy was to support the rebels in seizing power; it required the PLA to support "the broad masses of the revolutionary leftists in their struggle to seize power."
+Mao's policy was to support the rebels; it required the PLA to support "the broad masses of the revolutionary leftists in their struggle to seize power."

-In March 1967, the policy was adapted into the "Three Supports and Two Militaries" initiative, in which PLA troops were sent to schools and work units across the country to stabilize political tumult and end factional warfare.
+In March 1967, the policy was adapted into the "Three Supports and Two Militaries" initiative, in which PLA troops were sent to schools and work units to stabilize political tumult and end factional warfare.
 The three "Supports" were to "support the left", "support the interior", "support industry".
 The "two Militaries" referred to "military management" and "military training".
-The policy of supporting the left failed to define "leftists" at a time when almost all mass organizations claimed to be "leftist" or "revolutionary".
+The policy of supporting the left failed to define "leftists" when almost all mass organizations claimed to be "leftist" or "revolutionary".
 PLA commanders had developed close working relations with the party establishment, leading many military units to repress radicals.

-Spurred by the events in Beijing, power seizure groups formed across the country and began expanding into factories and the countryside.
-In Shanghai, a young factory worker named Wang Hongwen organized a far-reaching revolutionary coalition, one that displaced existing Red Guard groups.
-On 3 January 1967, with support from CRG heavyweights Zhang Chunqiao and Yao Wenyuan, the group of firebrand activists overthrew the Shanghai municipal government under Chen Pixian in what became known as the January Storm, and formed in its place the Shanghai People's Commune.
-Mao then expressed his approval.
+Spurred by the events in Beijing, power seizure groups formed across China and expanded into factories and the countryside.
+In Shanghai, a factory worker named Wang Hongwen organized a far-reaching revolutionary coalition, one that displaced existing Red Guard groups.
+In January 1967, with support from CRG heavyweights Zhang Chunqiao and Yao Wenyuan, the group of firebrand activists overthrew the Shanghai municipal government under Chen Pixian in what became known as the January Storm, and formed in its place the Shanghai People's Commune.
+Mao expressed his approval.